robfairh/arfc.github.io/manual/guides/cyclus.md

 ```

 ## Step 4.
 Installation
-With the depencies installed, and the repositories downloaded we can proceed to build from source.
+With the dependencies installed, and the repositories downloaded we can proceed to build from source.
 This is accomplished by running the `setup.py` scripts in each directory.

 ```